Asked of a rider with a 12-speed cassette: Why do you have 12 speeds?

 Thru-axles: Thru-axles are heavier, bulkier, stiffer, and more secure than skewers.
 Essentially large bolts (actually hollow tubes), they hold the wheel to the bike by screwing into threads in one of the drop-outs.
 They’re almost necessary for disc brakes, because of the stresses disc brakes put on the end of the fork, and they’re desirable in gravel riding because you’re getting knocked around a lot, so stiffness and security are more important than the weight penalty.
 Even if you don’t ride gravel, thru-axles are an advantage because they (along with their stiffer forks) keep your front wheel on your line through a corner—a bigger deal than you’d think.

 There are some other advantages and disadvantages to thru-axles.
 There is a slight gain in safety, because it’s almost impossible to forget to tighten them after re-installing a wheel, something that can and does happen with skewers.
 They change the shape of the drop-outs, so they change the kind of car rack you need for traveling.
 The biggest disadvantage at first seems trivial: since the thru-axle comes completely out of the wheel (unlike a skewer, which remains attached to the wheel when the wheel is off the bike), it’s easy to set it down somewhere and lose it.
-And they come in different sizes for different bikes, so if you lose one you may have a hard time finding a replacement—all skewers fit all skewer bikes.
+And they come in different sizes for different bikes, so if you lose one you may have a hard time finding a replacement—all skewers fit all skewer bikes (though the front skewer is shorter than the rear, since the rear has to pass through the cassette).
 So it might be wise to carry a spare thru-axle.
 Or spares, since the front and rear thru-axles are different sizes.